-What Is Moodle and What Do I Have to Do?
+What Is Canvas and What Do I Have to Do?

-Moodle is the online part of our class where we will do many of our practice assignments, writing tips, test-taking strategies, and explorations of philosophy and culture–basically, anything you want to learn in preparation for the SAT and more.
+Canvas is the online part of our class where we will do many of our practice assignments, writing tips, test-taking strategies, and explorations of philosophy and culture–basically, anything you want to learn in preparation for the SAT and more.
 There will be chances to work together and on your own to improve your writing and thinking skills.
-The simulation is divided into Levels, each about six weeks weeks long.
-The “due dates” for most of the Moodle assignments are therefore flexible: you can complete them any time within the unit due date.
-You can expect that Moodle work will account for about 25% of your total class grade; more importantly, larger assignments on Moodle will hit the required Standards for the course.
+The simulation is divided into Levels, each about four weeks weeks long.
+The “due dates” for most of the Canvas assignments are therefore flexible: you can complete them any time within the unit due date.
+Larger assignments on Canvas will hit the Standards for the course.

 What is The Source?